UWCM Olympes de la Parole Competition

 - A social media specialist

-- External examiners from constituencies advocating for women’s rights and Indigenous education.
+- External examiners from constituencies advocating for girls and women’s rights in

 For more questions regarding the Olympes de la Parole Competition, please contact: